Murder of Nicola Furlong: Defence submissions

 Giving evidence in his own defence, Hinds claimed he was only concerned for the welfare of Furlong and her friend and had no other intention but to bring them back to the hotel to get some rest.
-When the prosecutor countered that the men were recorded in the taxi saying "These bitches fell into our lap" and exchanging fist bumps, Hinds disregarded their behaviour as harmless banter commonly used amongst young men coming from the African American culture.
+When the prosecutor countered that the men were recorded in the taxi saying "These bitches fell into our lap" and exchanging fist bumps, Hinds described their behaviour as harmless banter commonly used amongst young men from the African American culture.
 Continuing his cross examination, the prosecutor asked Hinds to explain when he meant when he was recorded saying "I can't wait to get ATM".
 Hinds insisted he was merely telling Blackston he would get cash from the automated teller machine to pay him back for drinks, however the prosecution asserted that he was actually referring to the pornography slang term 'ass to mouth', which was a clear indication of his intent to rape Miss Furlong.

 Hinds testified that he put his hands around Furlong's neck after she refused his sexual advances, and that he had no intention to kill her.
 However, his version of events was rejected by the prosecution, who claimed that Hinds tried to rape Furlong while she was unconscious, only for her to wake up and scream.
 Hinds then strangled her.
 According to police, Furlong's friend was sexually assaulted in the taxi on the way to the hotel while both women were unconscious.
 Once they arrived at the men's hotel, the hotel provided a wheelchair to take the incapacitated women to the men's rooms.
 Police said the groping that took place in the taxi was captured on a security camera, as was the entrance of the two women to the hotel in wheelchairs being pushed by the two men.